Our programs

 St. Irenaeus Lecture in Patristics

 The St. Irenaeus Lecture in Patristics, which takes place at Marquette University, is delivered each January by an esteemed patristics scholar.
-It aims to provide a clear and thought-provoking introduction to the text or topic under discussion in the Spring Fides Patrum series.
+It aims to provide a clear and accessible but intellectually substantive introduction to the text or topic under discussion in the Spring Fides Patrum series.
 Past lectures have been delivered by Marcus Plested (on Origen’s On First Principles), Fr.
-Andrew Summerson (on St. Gregory’s Theological Orations), and John Cavadini (on Augustine's Confessions).
+Andrew Summerson (on St. Gregory’s Theological Orations), John Cavadini (on Augustine's Confessions), and Jeanne-Nicole Saint-Laurent (on Ephrem the Syrian's Hymns on Faith).

 Accredited courses

-To learn more about the course, contact Dr. Joshua Hren (joshuahren@gmail.com).
+To learn more about the course, contact Dr. Aaron Ebert (aaron.ebert@st-irenaeus.org).

 Seminars